-    In order to prevent your website or the web application from the cross-site scripting (XSS), you have to secure the input handling of your website.
+In order to prevent your website or the web application from cross-site scripting (XSS), you have to secure the input handling of your website.
 Encoding and validation are the most common way of performing secure input handling.
 Encoding is the way in which we will escape the user input so that the browser will interpret it only as data and not able to execute as a code.

-Validation is another way of preventing your website or the web application.
+Validation is another way of preventing your website or web application.
 While validating the inputs, we will filter the user input, so that the browser will interpret it as a code without including malicious commands.
 In web development, we can validate the user’s data with allowing some HTML elements such as <em>, <strong> but disallowing other HTML elements such as <script>.

 1. On HTML Element Content

-If you are allowing user input directly into HTML body on your webpage with allowing normal styling tags like div, p, b, i, em etc. You have to escape the HTML characters before inserting into the webpage from input fields.
+If you are allowing user input directly into HTML body on your webpage with allowing normal styling tags like div, p, b, i, em, etc. You have to escape the HTML characters before inserting them into the webpage from input fields.
 You can escape the following characters with HTML entity encoding to prevent executing the code.

 2. On HTML Common Attributes

-If you are inserting user data into common HTML attribute values like name, value, width etc. You have to escape all the characters with ASCII values less than 265 with the &#xHH format.
+If you are inserting user data into common HTML attribute values like name, value, width, etc. You have to escape all the characters with ASCII values less than 265 with the &#xHH format.
 In order to prevent from inserting the malicious codes on attribute values.

 4. On CSS Property Value

-If you are using user’s data into a stylesheet or style tag, it can be the cause of XSS attack.
+If you are using the user’s data into a stylesheet or style tag, it can be the cause of the XSS attack.
 In order to prevent your webpage from possible attacks, you have to escape all characters with ASCII values less than 256 with /HH escaping format.

 5. On URL Parameter Values

-There may be the possible injection of malicious codes when you are using user’s data into URL parameter value.
+There may be the possible injection of malicious codes when you are using the user’s data into URL parameter value.
 In order to prevent such attacks, you have to escape all characters with ASCII values less than 256 with the %HH escaping format except alphanumeric characters.